Joiry/HSL_Carp/Part_01a.md

 ## Finding Yourself and Going Places

-`$` is the prompt, telling you the shell is ready to accept a command.
+The `$` indicates the prompt, telling you the shell is ready to accept a command.
 By default, the prompt on Longleaf will look like this:

 > ~~~
 > [tristand@longleaf-login2 ~]$`